sysbio-vo/sysbio-course/en/NGSchool2017.md

 conda install fastqc
 # Check the list again
 conda list
+# Alternatively you can specify env name, so you can check packages installed in one env, while being in other
+conda list -n ngschool
 ```

 You will see that there are multiple versions of fastqc with the same version number.
 The reason for that is [different builds of packages](https://conda.io/docs/user-guide/tasks/build-packages/package-spec.html) with otherwise identical names and versions, where build number is non-negative integer.